-Some four years after Rodgers vowed to do his 1,000 jumping jacks in "a man thong," should the two not last a year, the couple has overcome an early breakup scare, an army of doubters and a global pandemic that forced them to postpone their long-awaited June vows.
+Some five years after Rodgers vowed to do his 1,000 jumping jacks in "a man thong," should the two not last a year, the couple has overcome an early breakup scare, an army of doubters and a global pandemic that forced them to postpone their long-awaited June 2020 vows.

-Which means two things: The former college quarterback realllllly didn't want to strip down for a national audience and he and his bride—celebrating her 30th birthday alongside her "hunky little love muffin" Nov.
-1—have a love worth protecting, damnit!
+Which means two things: The former college quarterback—celebrating his 33rd birthday August 30—realllllly didn't want to strip down for a national audience and he and his bride have a love worth protecting, damnit!

-Having hurdled a half decade's worth of obstacles by the time they finally make their way down the aisle next May at California's Sunstone Villa—the same spot Lauren Conrad selected for her dreamy 2014 vows—the Dallas-based hosts of CNBC's Cash Pad and Paramount Network's Fittest Couples are fairly confident in the bond they've built.
+Having hurdled a half decade's worth of obstacles by the time they finally make their way down the aisle, the Dallas-based hosts of CNBC's Cash Pad and Paramount Network's Fittest Couples are fairly confident in the bond they've built.

 And to hear Fletcher tell it, none of that would have been possible if they didn't narrowly edge out the Bachelor curse.
-Like some 34 other final two pairings, the real estate developer and the NFL backup turned sports commentator came thisclose to postmarking that Neil lane diamond return to sender.
+Like the 30-plus other final two pairings, the real estate developer and the NFL backup turned sports commentator came thisclose to postmarking that Neil Lane diamond return to sender.

-"Our first year after the show was very difficult," she admitted on her June rehash.
+"Our first year after the show was very difficult," she admitted.
 "We went through a lot of different struggles."
 Together in their Dallas starter home, they found themselves at odds over disparate communication strategies.
-"I need my [own] time in an argument and JoJo's the exact opposite," Rodgers recently explained to The Knot.
+"I need my [own] time in an argument and JoJo's the exact opposite," Rodgers explained to The Knot.
 "Which is probably the reason, in those thousand square foot homes in our first couple years, where we almost broke up a few times.
 We weren't on the same page then and I needed space, and she wanted to fix it right then."

 It was after one such clash that Fletcher was forced to face the fact that they might not be able to repair what ailed them.
 "There was a point in that first year where it was like, 'Whoa, can we even do this?'" she admitted to Chris Harrison.

 Ultimately, Rodgers chimed in, they decided on yes.
-"We sat down together and we were like, 'We love each other, but is that enough right now?'" said the 32-year-old.
+"We sat down together and we were like, 'We love each other, but is that enough right now?'" he said.
 "It was a fork in the road and we chose to stay together and we're better for it, but it was not easy."

 Adding to the pressures were the doubters who assumed Rodgers' charms and poster boy good looks that caught Fletcher's attention on night one were a front, that Aaron Rodgers' estranged little bro was there for the wrong reasons, more interested in emerging with an ESPN contract than a fiancée.